 Alicia is dedicated to excellence and maintaining top level care in our practice.
 She is committed to serving our clients with the utmost of respect and talent.
 She works with all clients, including adults, children, youth and families.
 She also enjoys working with local college students.

-Sara (she/they) is our Clinical Manager, overseeing the details of the day-to-day operations of our practice and staff, with a laser focus on delivering the very best care to clients.
+Sara (they/she) is our Clinical Manager, overseeing the details of the day-to-day operations of our practice and staff, with a laser focus on delivering the very best care to clients.

-She is also an associate clinical social worker with experience addressing trauma, adversity, anxiety, depression, life transitions, gender identity, and family challenges.
+She is also a licenced clinical social worker with experience addressing trauma, adversity, anxiety, depression, life transitions, gender identity, and family challenges.
 She works with children, teens, adults, and families, to enhance well-being, heal trauma, reduce stress, and cope with mental health challenges.
 Sara has a Master’s of Social Work from Arizona State University and a background in child development, parent education, and case management.
-Their experience includes affirming trauma-informed services for LGBTQ+, Neurodivergent, and Non-monogamous folks.
+Their experience includes affirming trauma-informed services for LGBTQ+, Neurodivergent, chronically ill and Non-monogamous folks.
 Sara also provides Lifespan Integration Therapy.
 In their personal life, Sara enjoys painting and spending time with family.

 Alycia has a long and varied history of working with young children and their families, particularly preschool-aged children.
 She is passionate about helping families navigate Individual Education Plans and establishing good family communication skills as well as self-advocacy skills.
 She has worked with children and families experiencing trauma, many of whom experienced violence such as domestic abuse.
 As an undergraduate Alycia earned a Bachelor of Performing Arts from Western Washington University and still participates in theater in her spare time.
 She graduated from the University of Washington with a Masters in Social Work and participated in their Early Intervention Fellowship program.
 She and her husband also spend time developing a sustainable homestead where they currently have three dogs and three cats.